 A collaborative team will carry out the research led by two Chief Investigators: Assoc.
 Prof. Kim Hemsley, South Australian Health and Medical Research Institute (SAHMRI) and Dr Nicholas Smith, Women’s and Children’s Hospital, Adelaide.

 Dr. Cedric Bardy at SAHMRI and the University of Adelaide’s Professor Mark Hutchinson are the other key team leaders in the project.
 Dr. Jimmy Breen (SAHMRI) will provide bioinformatic support and a panel of Australian and international experts will help steer the project.

 The Sanfilippo Children’s Foundation will fully fund the project having worked with the researchers to secure $2 million from the Federal Government’s Medical Research Future Fund (MRFF) and chipping in a further $500,000 of their own funds.

 For further information about this study please contact email@example.com

 - Project Title: Development of cell models to be used in the search for treatments for Sanfilippo Syndrome

 - Chief Investigator: Assoc.
 Prof. Kim Hemsley & Dr. Nicholas Smith, with Associate Professor Cedric Bardy & Professor Mark Hutchinson

 - Amount: $2.5 million (over 3 years)

-- Location: SAHMRI, Women’s and Children’s Hospital, Adelaide and the University of Adelaide
+- Location: SAHMRI, Women’s and Children’s Hospital, Adelaide, The University of Adelaide and Flinders University

 - Grant Type: Translational